What is a totaled car?

 “There is an increase in totaled vehicles these days because so many of the components on the car are very costly to replace.
 For example, many modern car bumpers now contain sensors and cameras, so it's not just replacing this simple component any longer; the onboard technology needs to also be replaced and calibrated,” says Kathleen Long, CRO at Repair Pal, a consumer auto repair resource.

-While it's possible to retain a totaled car if the damage isn’t severe, selling the vehicle later can be problematic, as it will require a salvage title.
+While it's possible to retain a totaled car if the damage isn’t severe, selling the vehicle later can be problematic, as it will require a rebuilt or salvage title.
 That will significantly reduce the resale value and make it less appealing to potential buyers.

 When is a car considered totaled?